Skip to Content

 Verreaux’s Eagle

-Verreaux’s Eagle (Aquila verreauxii), often referred to as the Black Eagle, is a large bird of prey endemic to sub-Saharan Africa.
-Residing predominantly in mountainous regions, this eagle exhibits a preference for rock faces and cliffs used for nesting.
+Verreaux’s Eagle (Aquila verreauxii), often called the Black Eagle, is a large bird of prey endemic to sub-Saharan Africa.
+Residing predominantly in mountainous regions, this eagle prefers rock faces and cliffs for nesting.
 The species is distinguished by its stark black plumage, with contrasting white on its wings and back visible during flight.
 Mature Verreaux’s eagles are marked by a wingspan that can reach up to 2.1 meters, embodying strength and agility essential for hunting.

 Physical Characteristics: